-Ugh you guys, coffee cheesecake and chocolate?
+Ugh you guys, coffee cheesecake, and chocolate?
 Wow.
-New fave for sure.
+A new fave for sure.
 MY DAD who does not eat cheesecake went for this in an array of 8 other desserts and he liked it!
 Shocking.
 I actually made an apple strudel just for him, did he have strudel no!
 Just Cheesecake.
 I can’t blame him.

 What really inspired this Cheesecake was a random Trader Joe’s trip.
 You know the ones were you end up spending $200 at Trader Joe’s and you’re like how is that even possible?
 Well, impulse purchases, specifically the chocolate covered espresso beans for this Coffee Cheesecake, and the 3 million other things I had to have.

 While you could totally leave off the Chocolate Covered Espresso Beans I really do believe it gives it that something extra.
 You know like Elle Woods spraying her resume with perfume?